 We have office appointments every 4 weeks, then every 2, we have a home visit at 36 weeks, then we have office visits every week until your baby is born.
 Prenatal visits are often 45 minutes to an hour long, so that you have time to ask questions and be heard.
 We will check your urine, blood pressure, pulse, measure your growing belly, and listen to the baby at every visit.
 You are welcome to bring your family or come alone.
-Due to Covid-19, adults are asked to wear a mask indoors.
+There is a play kitchen and other quiet toys in the room for children.

 We offer standard and specialty blood and urine tests through Quest or PathGroup labs.
-You can choose to have a sonogram in one of 8 locations in the greater Kansas City Area.
+You can choose to have a sonogram in one of 8 locations in the greater Kansas City Area or Topeka.
 Labs and sonograms can be billed directly to insurance by those offices and are not included in the Midwife fee.
-You can decline tests and sonograms in most cases; exceptions exist for special situations like bleeding or twins.
+You can decline tests and sonograms in most cases; exceptions exist for special situations.

-If your water breaks, you have bleeding, or have concerns, I come to your home to check on you and your baby.
-If you are not in active labor, I will return when you are.
-Once you are in active labor, I provide continuous support throughout your birth.
+Once you are in active labor, I provide continuous support and intermittent monitoring during your birth.
 I have birth tubs you may use with a new, sterile liner.
 During labor, we check blood pressure and pulse, and listen to the baby at certain intervals, through a contraction.
 I only perform vaginal exams when requested or deemed necessary, which is rare.
 I bring supplies for emergencies to your birth.